Lesie-23/Olist-Ecommerce-Analytics/README.md

-# Olist-Ecommerce-Analytics
+# Olist-Ecommerce-Analytics | SQL & Power BI

-How can a marketplace generate R$13.59M in revenue from 96K customers when nearly 97% of customers made only one purchase?
+**How can a marketplace generate R$13.59M in revenue from 96K customers when nearly 97% of customers made only one purchase?**

-This project investigates that question by connecting revenue performance, customer retention, logistics reliability, and product satisfaction to identify key business patterns and areas for further investigation.
+This dashboard was built to investigate that question for the Olist marketplace.
+It connects customer retention, revenue, delivery reliability, and customer satisfaction to understand where performance gaps exist and what areas need further investigation.

+> **The analysis flow:** Overview shows the overall business picture → Customer Insights investigates retention and customer value → Logistics & Operations examines delivery and freight performance → Products & Reviews looks at customer satisfaction and its relationship with delivery performance.

 ## Business Problem

-Olist generates significant revenue and order volume, but nearly 97% of customers made only one purchase.
-This raises questions about customer retention and whether operational and product experiences may be contributing to the limited repeat purchasing.

-The analysis focuses on three areas:

-- **Customer retention:** How strong is repeat purchasing, which customer segments are most valuable, and where are the biggest retention gaps?
+Strong revenue and order volume do not necessarily mean that customers are returning or receiving a consistent experience.

+For Olist, nearly 97% of customers made only one purchase during the period covered by the dataset.
+At the same time, delivery performance varies across states, freight costs differ considerably by geography, and review scores vary across product categories and delivery-delay segments.

+The business needs to answer five questions:

+- **How strong is customer retention?**
+- **Which customers and segments contribute the most value?**
-- **Delivery performance:** Which customer states experience higher delivery delays compared with the overall performance?
+- **Which states experience higher delivery delays and freight costs?**
+- **Are longer delivery delays associated with lower customer satisfaction?**
-- **Customer satisfaction:** Which product categories receive lower review scores, and is there an association between delivery delays and customer satisfaction?
+- **Which product categories have lower review scores?**

+The dashboard was designed to give a clear view of the overall business performance, investigate the main gaps, and highlight areas that require further analysis.

 ---

-###  Dataset
+## Dataset

-Source: Brazilian E-Commerce Public Dataset — Olist
+Source: Brazilian E-Commerce Public Dataset — Olist **Period:** September 2016 – October 2018
-Period: 2016–2018
-Orders: ~100K
+**Customers:** ~96K
+**Orders:** ~99K
+**Revenue analyzed:** R$13.59M
-Source Tables: 9 CSV tables
+**Source tables:** 9 CSV files

-Tables
+### Source Tables

-olist_orders
-olist_order_items
-olist_customers
-olist_products
-olist_order_payments
-olist_order_reviews
-olist_sellers
-olist_product_category_info
-geolocation
+- `olist_orders`
+- `olist_order_items`
+- `olist_customers`
+- `olist_products`
+- `olist_order_payments`
+- `olist_order_reviews`
+- `olist_sellers`
+- `olist_product_category_info`
+- `geolocation`

-Loaded into MySQL: 9 tables
+- **Loaded into MySQL:** 9 source tables
-Loaded into Power BI: 8 tables
+- **Imported into Power BI:** 8 source tables
+- **Created in Power BI:** 1 customer-level RFM table

 The geolocation table was excluded from the Power BI model because it was not required for the final business analysis.

 ---

 ## Tools

-**Python · SQL · MySQL · Power BI Desktop · Power Query · DAX**
+**SQL · MySQL · Power BI Desktop · Power Query · DAX**

+- **SQL / MySQL:** Data analysis and business queries
+- **Power Query:** Data transformation and preparation
+- **Power BI / DAX:** Data modeling, measures, segmentation, and dashboard development

 ---
-###  Data Preparation & Loading

-The Olist dataset contains 9 related CSV tables with a large volume of records and columns.
-During the initial attempt to load the complete dataset into MySQL, the loading process did not complete successfully due to the data volume.

-To address this, Python was used for data profiling and preparation before loading the data into MySQL.

-Data preparation and modeling steps:

--Performed data profiling in Python to understand the datasets, columns, data types, and overall structure.

--Removed unnecessary columns that were not required for the analysis to reduce the data volume.
+## Technical Approach

--Loaded all 9 prepared tables into MySQL using SQLAlchemy.
+- **Data loading:** Loaded all 9 Olist source tables into MySQL and connected MySQL to Power BI for analysis.

--Used customer_unique_id as the customer-level identifier for customer analysis rather than customer_id, allowing purchases associated with the same underlying customer to be analyzed together.

--Connected Power BI to MySQL and imported 8 of the 9 tables into the Power BI model.

--Excluded the geolocation table from Power BI because it was not required for the final business analysis.
+- **Data modeling:** Used 8 imported source tables in Power BI, along with a dedicated Date table for time-based analysis and a customer-level RFM table for segmentation.
+- **Customer analysis:** Used `customer_unique_id` as the customer-level identifier to analyze repeat purchasing, customer behavior, and RFM segmentation.
+- **RFM analysis:** Created a dedicated RFM table containing Recency, Frequency, Monetary value, RFM scores, and customer segments.

--In Power Query, merged the order_reviews data into the orders data to make review information available alongside order-level analysis.
+- **Data transformation:** Used Power Query to merge review information into the order-level data.

--Disabled the standalone order_reviews table after the merge to avoid maintaining a duplicate table in the Power BI model.

-This approach allowed the complete prepared dataset to be retained in MySQL while keeping the Power BI model focused on the data required for revenue, customer, delivery, product, and review analysis.
+- **DAX:** Created **35 measures** covering revenue, orders, AOV, repeat purchase rate, delivery performance, review scores, and other dashboard metrics.
+- **SQL analysis:** Used MySQL to analyze revenue trends, customer spending, seller performance, retention, delivery performance, and customer satisfaction.
+- **Dashboard design:** Built **5 Power BI pages** covering the overall business view, customer insights, logistics and operations, and products and reviews.

 ---

 ## SQL Analysis

 1. Top 5 Customers by Total Payment Value
 2. Top 3 Sellers by Revenue Within Each Seller State